 As an example of the PARTIAL_AID setting, consider the case of a BSS with BSSID 00-21-6A-AC-53-52 that has as a member a non-AP CMMG STA assigned AID 5.
 In CMMG PPDUs sent to an AP, the PARTIAL_AID is set to 165.
 In CMMG PPDUs sent by the AP to the non-AP STA associated with that AP, the PARTIAL_AID is set to 37.

-NOTE 1—In the example above, BSSID[47:40] = 0x52, that is, BSSID[47] = 0, BSSID[46] = 1, BSSID[45] = 0, BSSID[44] = 1, etc.

 32As described in IEEE Std 802, the use of hyphens for the BSSID indicates hexadecimal representation rather than bit-reversed representation.

-NOTE 2—As described in IEEE Std 802-2001, the use of hyphens for the BSSID indicates hexadecimal representation rather than bit-reversed representation such that the leftmost octet in the representation is the first transmitted octet for 802.11.
-Using the BSSID vector numbering described above, the BSSID in IEEE Std 802-2001 hexadecimal representation is BSSID[7:0]-BSSID[15:8]-BSSID[23:16]-BSSID[31:24]- BSSID[39:32]-BSSID[47:40].

 10.21 Group ID, partial AID, Uplink Indication, and COLOR in S1G PPDUs